ilinzweilin/ethCapeTown/README.md

 ## Why?

-Decentralised digital independence!
+Decentralised digital independence.

-Buying airtime is expensive (and expires!) access to roaming internet and don't have money
-Some people just need enough data to check for directions or call for a taxi.
-Sometimes people have a WiFi network at home, and could use a side income stream.
+Buying airtime is expensive (and expires!), subscription access to roaming internet forces you to choose between privacy, convenience and access (triangles).
+The ability to microtap into data when you only need it to check for directions or call a taxi just doesn't exist.
+That some people just want to help create a better world based on sharing what they have.
+That other people have a WiFi network at home, but really just want a little side income stream.

+We believe all these reasons matter, and that access to internet should be a right for everyone.

 ## How?

-By enabling fair and private internet access via micropayments over the Raiden Network, to incentivise and tokenise a mesh network.
+We incentivise the creation of an internet sharing infrastructure (inspired by the Freifunk project) via micropayments over the Raiden Network, and offer a token flow which actually generates utility.

+## Future Thoughts

+## Hackathon Challenges